 \end{enumerate}

 This election displayed other anomalies of IRV as well, including the ``monotonicity paradox" and the ``no-show paradox;" see \cite{GSM22} for a more thorough discussion.

-The goal of this paper is to explore how this election might have played out under two other alternative voting methods: Approval Voting and STAR (``Score Then Automatic Runoff") Voting.
-We will use the actual cast vote records from the election and explore a range of possibilities for how the preferences expressed in these IRV ballots might translate to votes in each of these methods.
+The goal of this paper is to explore how this election might have played out under two alternative voting systems: Approval Voting and STAR (``Score Then Automatic Runoff") Voting.
+We will use the Cast Vote Record from the election to explore a range of possibilities for how the preferences expressed in these IRV ballots might translate to votes in each of these systems.